8 Super Tips to Manage Hay Fever

 Cook up some onions

 Onions contain a natural antihistamine called quercetin that can help alleviate the symptoms of hay fever.
 If the idea of onion gravy doesn’t float your boat, you might be pleased to know quercetin can also be found in grapefruit, apples and red wine.

 Take a shower

 Pollen accumulates on your clothes, on your skin and in your hair throughout the day so taking a shower once you get home is a great way of putting some distance between you and those allergens giving you grief.
 Just remember to put your clothes straight into the laundry hamper when you get out of them and jump into fresh ones once you’re clean and dry.
-(Psst, if you’re after some new towels for the new season, check out our Corduroy Rib range.
+(Psst, if you’re after some new towels for the new season, check our new bath collections.
 They’re soft, absorbent, fast drying and come in an array of colours that will compliment any bathroom.)

 Change your sheets

 Pollen sticks to everything, including your sheets.
 If you suffer from hay fever, consider washing your sheets more regularly during the weeks or months your symptoms are at their worst to give yourself better chances of a sneeze-free sleep.
 As great as your clothesline is for drying your bedding, you should also consider hanging your sheets on an inside airer to dry, minimising the opportunity for new pollens to stick to them.
 It’s also helpful to look at the kind of sheets you have, keeping in mind that fabrics like bamboo possess antimicrobial properties that kill some allergens.
 If this sounds appealing, check out our range of beautiful Bamboo Cotton Sheets and buy a set for yourself.

 Pamper your pets